Skip to content

 }

-Then compile it with gcc into an object file, without linking, just to look at the assembly:
+Then we use GCC to compile into an object file without linking, to inspect the assembly:

 bash